 The events that followed caused Lafayette’s promotion to be canceled as the situation in Canada became one that did not require his being there, as his talents were needed at Valley Forge.

-In conclusion, Lafayette was a loyal supporter of the American cause as well as an avid supporter or George Washington.
+Lafayette was a loyal supporter of the American cause as well as an avid supporter of George Washington.
 A young man, with obligations at home, Lafayette still remained faithful to the promise he made when first set foot on American soil in June 1777.

 He returned to America in 1824 after President James Monroe requested his visit.
 It is reported to be one of the happiest years of his life, as he was greeted with enthusiasm by the American people.